eradiate/eradiate/docs/user_guide/atmosphere/heterogeneous.rst

 * at most one instance of :class:`.MolecularAtmosphere`, representing the molecular or clear-sky component of a realistic atmospheres.
-* an arbitrary number of instances of :class:`.ParticleLayer`, representing the cloud/aerosol components of a realistic atmosphere.
+* an arbitrary number of instances of :class:`.ParticleEnsemble`, representing the cloud/aerosol components of a realistic atmosphere.